ivangfr/okta-springboot-react/README.md

 - Open `jobs-api` Swagger website, http://localhost:8080/swagger-ui.html

-- Click on `Authorize` button.
+- Click `Authorize` button.
 Paste the access token in the `Value` field.
-Then, click on `Authorize` and on `Close` to finalize.
+Then, click `Authorize` and on `Close` to finalize.

 - Done!
 You can now access the sensitive endpoints.

-> **Note:** If you are using the person `ivan.customer@jobs.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.
+> **Note:** If you are using the person `luigi.bros@jobs.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.

-## Shutdown
+## Shutdown Application

 - Go to `jobs-api` and `jobs-ui` terminals and press `Ctrl+C`

-- To stop and remove containers, networks and volumes, run in a terminal the following command inside `okta-springboot-react` root folder
+- To stop and remove containers, network and volumes, run in a terminal the following command inside `okta-springboot-react` root folder
   ```
   docker-compose down -v
   ```

+## Okta Clean Up

+### Delete Person

+- In `Okta Admin Dashboard` main menu on the left, click `Directory` menu and then `People` sub-menu

+- Click `Mario Bros` in the People list
+- In `Mario Bros` profile, click `More Actions` multi-button and then `Deactivate`
+- Confirm deactivation by clicking on `Deactivate` button
+- To finish, still in `Mario Bros` profile, click `Delete` button
+- Confirm deletion by clicking on `Delete` button

+- Click `Luigi Bros` in the People list
+- In `Luigi Bros` profile, click `More Actions` multi-button and then `Deactivate`
+- Confirm deactivation by clicking on `Deactivate` button
+- To finish, still in `Luigi Bros` profile, click `Delete` button
+- Confirm deletion by clicking on `Delete` button

+### Delete Groups

+- In `Okta Admin Dashboard` main menu on the left, click `Directory` menu and then `Groups` sub-menu

+- Select `JOBS_STAFF`
+- In `JOBS_STAFF` profile, click `Delete Group` button
+- Confirm deletion by clicking on `Delete Group` button

+- Select `JOBS_CUSTOMER`
+- In `JOBS_CUSTOMER` profile, click `Delete Group` button
+- Confirm deletion by clicking on `Delete Group` button

+### Delete Application

+- In `Okta Admin Dashboard` main menu on the left, click `Applications` menu and then `Applications` sub-menu
+- In Application list whose status is `ACTIVE`, click `Jobs Portal SPA`'s `gear` icon and then click `Deactivate`
+- Confirm deactivation by clicking on `Deactivate Application` button
+- In Application list whose status is `INACTIVE`, click `Jobs Portal SPA`'s `gear` icon and then click `Delete`
+- Confirm deletion by clicking on `Delete Application` button

 ## How to upgrade jobs-ui dependencies to latest version